1. RACGP Australian General Practice Training Program Selection Policy

 8. Candidate review

-Candidates who contend that an incorrect decision has been made in relation to the CAAKT or the RTO placement offer may request review of that decision.
-Further details are available in the Selection Review Policy.
+Candidates who contend that an incorrect decision has been made in relation to the CAAKT or the RTO placement offer may request review of that decision in line with the RACGP Selection Review Policy.

 9. Related documents

-Department of Health policies related to the AGPT Program.
+Department of Health policies related to the AGPT Program are available here.

 10. Administrative procedures